Frequently Asked Questions

 Will my order look the same as my sample?

-We send out free samples of the natural stone and porcelain, to give you a feel for the stone and to give an indication of the colour and finish of the tile.
-However, we do not recommend that you base your entire colour scheme on a sample, as colours will vary and it will not show all variation possible in the stone.
+We send out free samples of our natural stone and porcelain tiles and wood flooring, to give you a feel for the product and to give an indication of the colour and finish of the tile, block or plank.
+However, we do not recommend that you base your entire colour scheme on a sample, as colours will vary and it will not show all variation possible in the product.

-As it is a natural product, stone will vary in colour.
+As they are natural products, stone and wood will vary in colour.
 Samples should only be used as a rough guide, as it is hard to give a full idea of what you will receive from a 10cmx10cm sample.
-Tiles will vary from batch to batch so we cannot give a total overview of the characteristics and colours which may be present in the stone.
-As a guide, we have a range of images of all of our stone on our website along with a description; a display of all of our products in our showroom in Loughborough and our sales team are also happy to give you more information about the stone, to help with your decision.
+Tiles and wood will vary from batch to batch so we cannot give a total overview of the characteristics and colours which may be present in the sample.
+As a guide, we have a range of images of all of our products on our website along with a description; a display of all of our products in our showroom in Loughborough and our sales team are also happy to give you more information, to help with your decision.

 What is FL?